Roles Of The SBS - The UK's Naval Special Operations Unit

 The Special Boat Service has the following roles:

 The SBS regularly practice assaults on all kinds of vessels and installations.
 MCT operations usually involve simultaneous assaults from the air and sea.
-Chinooks from RAF Special Forces flights and/or Seakings/Lynx helicopters from the Commando Helicopter force are used to deliver SBS MCT teams onto target.
-SBS snipers aboard Lynx helicopters will often be used to cover maritime assaults.
+Chinooks from 7 Squadron Royal Air Force and/or Merlin helicopters from the Commando Helicopter Force are used to deliver SBS MCT teams onto target.
+SBS snipers aboard Royal Navy Wildcat HMA.2 helicopters will often be used to cover maritime assaults.
 A selection of rigid inflatable boats (RIBs) are used to assault ships and oil rigs from the water.

-The SBS also practices with the SAS for large-scale operations for which the one SAS squadron on anti-terrorist alert would not be sufficient.
+The SBS also practices with the SAS for large-scale operations for which the one UKSF squadron on national anti-terrorist alert would not be sufficient.
 Such scenarios include a terrorist takeover of a Nuclear Power station or the simultaneous takeover of multiple sites.

 The SBS wear special assault clothing including :